g-sferr/K-Means_ClusteringAlgorithm/README.md

 ### Documentation Report

-More deteails and final results are presents in the [Final Report Documentation](folder_utils/doc/Project_Report.txt)
+More deteails and final results are presents in the [Project Report Documentation](folder_utils/doc/Project_Report.txt)

 ## Quick Start